xacaciax/acacia-readme/README.md

 ### About me

-The purpose of this section is to accelerate your process of understanding me.
-These are some things I have learned about myself over the years that influence the what I do, how I work, and waht it's like to work alongside me.
-It does not replace getting to know me :)
+These are some things I have learned about myself over the years that influence what I do, how I work, and what it's like to work with me.
+This document captures these things.
+The goal of this document is to help you get to know me, but it does not replace getting to know me.
+Nothing replaces time tête-à-tête or rolling up our sleeves and working together 😀

 I believe that we perform best when we believe in what we do.
 I find bottomless wells of energy and motivation when the work I'm doing alligns with the impact I want to ultimately have in this lifetime.
 We really do not have a lot of time on this earth.
 Our time is our most precious resouce.
 I aim to spend my time wisely on things that matter most.